staab/disc-golf/README.md

 [x] Handle errors when submitting scores, show empty results when retrieving stuff [x] Add directory
-[x] Intercept and cache scoreboard via sw when offline [ ] Fix touch targets on ios
+[x] Intercept and cache scoreboard via sw when offline [x] Fix touch targets on ios
-[ ] Handle online/offline events and give folks hints that it's ok to submit scores when offline [ ] Add a way to enter scores/times in manually (maybe this won't be necessary with it being a PWA) [ ] Add fun ads
+[x] Handle online/offline events and give folks hints that it's ok to submit scores when offline [x] Add a way to enter scores/times in manually (maybe this won't be necessary with it being a PWA) [x] Add fun ads
+[ ] Allow backspace as a way to remove most recent score [ ] Fix display bug with adding players on narrow screens [ ] Show game summary after submitting scores
+[ ] Add University of Idaho
+[ ] Add Potlatch
+[ ] Add Pullman